avargasv/ContribsGH-A/PostA.md

 used by the (parallel using futures) second solution.

 Again, we can see that the difference between versions is confined to an auxiliary function called from an, otherwise immutable, processing module.
-That notwithstanding, the technologies involved  are deeply different, all of them, anyway, accessible under the wide-encompassing Scala umbrella.
+However, the technologies involved are deeply different, but all of them are still accessible under the wide-encompassing Scala umbrella.

 The auxiliary function using Scala Akka actors takes the following lines:
 ```scala